 Legal Oasis Fellowship

-The Chief Justice’s Commission on Professionalism is committed to equal access to justice in the legal community.
-As part of our ongoing commitment to address equal access to legal services and participation in the legal profession experienced by underserved communities in North Carolina, we are proud to announce the Legal Oasis Fellowship.
+The Chief Justice's Commission on Professionalism is committed to equal access to justice in the legal community.
+As part of our ongoing commitment to address equal access to legal services and participation in the legal profession experienced by underserved communities in North Carolina, we are proud to host the Legal Oasis Fellowship.

 The Legal Oasis Fellowship seeks applications from law students who are interested in practicing in underserved areas in North Carolina.